Home

 people were out alerting traffic so we got past that without a

-the Lazy Bear convinced himself to rent us his last non-smoking room (a
+at the Lazy Bear convinced himself to rent us his last non-smoking

-TRIPLE) for much less than the going rate.
-We walked to the
+room (a TRIPLE) for much less than the going rate.
+We walked to

-leg of our trip home.
-We fueled in Radium and added the heated
+for the last leg of our trip home.
+We fueled in Radium and added

-grip wraps to the bikes.
-20km north we realized that we were not
+the heated grip wraps to the bikes.
+20km north we realized that

-going to avoid the storm cloud we had one eye on, so we stopped and
+we were not going to avoid the storm cloud we had one eye on, so we

-donned full rain gear.
-Within 2km the sky opened up on us!
+stopped and donned full rain gear.
+Within 2km the sky opened up

-40 km of HEAVY rain was followed by a variety of rain showers all the
+on us!
+40 km of HEAVY rain was followed by a variety of rain

-way home from there.
-We tried to stop in Canmore for a coffee,
+showers all the way home from there.
+We tried to stop in Canmore

-but our favorite coffee place had closed at 1pm due to lack of
+for a coffee, but our favorite coffee place had closed at 1pm due to

-staff...
-We didn't feel like heading into the downtown area to
+lack of staff...
+We didn't feel like heading into the downtown

 Flats.
 We arrived at about 5 after 2 to discover the restaurant

-us drink our coffee at a table in the restaurant to warm up.
-We
+let us drink our coffee at a table in the restaurant to warm up.

 All-in-all, we had a good trip, despite the broken bike and the rainy